-Dr. Chong also stressed the importance of an athletic mindset and asked me a bunch of questions about my past and present life circumstances.
-This confirmed what I already felt to be true – that the road to my injury involved more than just piano playing.
+Dr. Chong also asked some questions about my past and present personal life, which confirmed what I already felt to be true – the road to injury had involved more than just piano playing.

 Address your stress

 To be a healthy musician over a long career of practicing and performing, you have to be a healthy person in body, mind and spirit.
 This is not easily done in the modern world but it’s the only way to maintain true health over the long term.

-Early on in my journey I started seeing a chiropractor in St. John’s with a holistic health philosophy.
+Early in my journey I started seeing a chiropractor with an unusually broad, holistic approach.
 Her treatments were subtle and she barely touched my arms, but I felt some real improvement so I kept going.

 During one of our sessions I mentioned that I thought emotional stress was contributing to my problem.
 She asked what I was feeling…

 I paused for a second and answered, “I don’t know.
 It’s weird.”

 She replied, “I talk to a lot of clients about this and I can tell you it’s not weird.”

 Who knew?
 Apparently lots of people don’t know how they feel.
 She suggested I see another therapist at her clinic to explore it further.
 It sounded weird and scary to my 22-year-old self, but I did it anyway.

-Over the course of one long session with this therapist, I found out how I felt.
-It turned out my adolescence and early twenties had been more traumatic than I had previously acknowledged.
-Along the way I dissociated from my feelings and escaped into music, where things were going OK and I knew how to handle myself.
+The therapist helped me uncover how I felt, and it turned out my adolescence and early twenties had been more traumatic than I had previously acknowledged.
+Along the way I dissociated from my feelings and escaped into music where things were going OK and I knew how to handle myself.